 It comprises smart approaches to urban transport networks, water supply, waste disposal facilities, and to more efficient ways of lighting and heating buildings - and much more.

 Data input is very important when you are controlling a network.
 An AVK pressure reducing control valve (PRV) with an added controller has the ability to receive data from a number of inputs and can operate itself accordingly based on inputs of flow, pressure, network losses, temperature, open/close position, and maintenance requirement period.

 The controllers are used to regulate pressure within the water network through the PRV.
-The controller can be programmed for however you wish to control the pressure, and will control your network based on live system dynamics.
-This means there is no need for vast amounts of time spent on profiling the specific pressure management areas – also known as district metering areas (DMAs) - the network simply adapts to the real-time demand.
+The controller can be programmed for whenever you wish to control the pressure, and will control your network based on live system dynamics.
+This means, there is no need for vast amounts of time spent on profiling the specific pressure management areas – also known as district metering areas (DMAs) - the network simply adapts to the real-time demand.